|

 tree cutter's insurance may also provide coverage unless the

 carrier determines that the cutter acted "intentionally".
+8. Discourage self-help.
+A

 common assumption is that people have an absolute right to cut